s0rta/revengate-new/roadmap.md

 UI:
 - [ ] ability to cancel a multi-turn command
+- [ ] ability to completely skip dialogues

 ## v??? – when Godot 4 enables the Android gestures recognition
 - [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]